Deep Intention

 The ego feels trapped by the body’s vulnerability to pain.
 Pain, suffering, the intense sensitivity of living tissue and raw nerves – these understandably terrorize the ego, and it seeks to withdraw from the source of pain, to numb and freeze the body so as to reduce its vulnerability to painful vibrations.
 It can and does learn to withdraw awareness from the body, to globally deaden and desensitize it.
 But the body-deadening is accomplished only at a heavy price.
 For if it is true that the body is the source of pain, it is also true that it is the source of pleasure.
 No more suffering, and no more joy.

-No Boundary, by Ken Wilber (1979) - link to print below
+~ Ken Wilber, No Boundary (1979) - link to print below

 Centers HANDOUTs